mickgeek/symfony-react-restful-boilerplate/README.md

 # Symfony-React RESTful Boilerplate

-A boilerplate with two separated applications: API (created through the Symfony 4 PHP framework) and SPA (the React JavaScript library respectively).
+A boilerplate with two separated applications: RESTful API (created through the Symfony 4 PHP framework) and SPA (the React JavaScript library respectively).
 It contains a user implementation with advanced functions suitable for most projects.
 The following features are included:

 - JWT authentication